anthony-hopkins/django_postgresql_docker_start/README.md

 * If you see the default django landing page you know everything went well!
 You are now ready to start writing your own Django apps!
 * In order to change your database name and authentication settings you need to change the environment variables within the docker-compose.yml file.
 * In order to change database models, you need to modify the various models files throughout the project.
 A certain level of Django knowledge is exprected here.
 * Currently only PostgreSQL is supported by this process.
-You really shouldn't need another database for most projects.
+More database support will be added as needed.

 Simply add Django logic to the Django project directory through new modules and files/directories and run "docker-compose up" to test your changes.
 Your code will be injected into the container ecosystem and ran from there.
 This allows easy deployment and collaboration!